kyma-project/cli/docs/extensibility/create-extension.md

 # Create Extension

-This article provides you through process of preparing own extension responsible for ConfigMap management.
-This show-case extension will provide following functionalities:
+Learn how to prepare your own extension for ConfigMap management.
+This showcase extension provides the following functionalities:

-* Get ConfigMap from a cluster
+* Getting ConfigMap from a cluster
-* Create ConfigMap with given name, namespace and data
+* Creating ConfigMap with the given name, namespace, and data
-* Delete ConfigMap based on its name and namespace
+* Deleting ConfigMap based on its name and namespace

-The extension will provides main command (command group) `configmap` that will do nothing instead of printing the `help` on execution, but will has three sub-commands (`create`, `get`, `delete`) with resource-oriented actions described in the list above.
+The extension provides the main command (command group) `configmap`, which prints `help` on execution.
+It has three subcommands (`create`, `get`, `delete`) with resource-oriented actions described in the list above.

 ## Steps

-1. Prepare ConfigMap with root command
+1. Prepare ConfigMap with the root command

-    The very first step will be preparing [a ConfigMap](./README.md#configmap) with required labels and data.
-For this usecase we would like to have root command `configmap` without any action performed on execution.
-Let's create ConfigMap with such command and description, following [extensions standards](./README.md#extension-standards), what this command will do:
+    With this step, you create [ConfigMap](./README.md#configmap) with required labels and data.
+For this use case, you need the root command `configmap` without any action performed on execution.
+Create ConfigMap with such a command and description, following [extensions standards](./README.md#extension-standards):

     ```yaml
     apiVersion: v1